Azure/autorest.python/docs/dpg-archboard.md

 In the first example, we are making a request with a relative URL.
 This url will be formatted relative to the endpoint we initialized the client with.

 In the second example, we are making a request to a whole new URL.

 Both of these scenarios are possible.

 One file note is the `raise_for_status()`.
 This method on the response is common across all Python stack libraries, and it raises an `HttpResponseError` if the status code is 400 and up.

+That's all my part.
+Any questions?
+If no more questions, Changelog will go on for the rest.

 --------------------------------- Changlong ---------------------------------
 Thanks YuChao, so let me start with Streams

 ### Streams

 Streams can be used to transfer large ammounts of data without using big memory.
 First let's take a look at the stream as Inputs.